The average cost to replace a boiler is $5,908

 Outdoor wood boilers cost $7,000 to $16,000.
 These systems are often reserved for rural homes with limited grid or utility access.
 If wood suitable for burning is free or inexpensive, outdoor wood boilers can offer high heat with low operating costs.

-Deciding between repairing or replacing your boiler depends on what's most cost-effective in the long run.
-Boiler repairs cost between $190 and $670, though sometimes they can be as much as $1,500.
+Choosing between a repair and a full replacement comes down to what saves you more money over time.
+Boiler repairs cost between $200 and $600, though sometimes they can be as much as $1,700.
 Since replacements can be 10 times more expensive, minor repairs are often preferred, especially if your system is in good condition and not too old.

-Installing a new boiler can increase your home's value, especially in regions where boilers are common.
+A new boiler can nudge your home’s value upward—particularly in markets where boilers are the norm.
 Upgrading to a new model enhances safety, efficiency, and functionality, making your home more appealing to potential buyers.
 New boilers also offer higher efficiency and reliability, which can lead to a good return on investment.

 Replacing a boiler is a significant investment, but you can streamline costs without sacrificing safety, quality, or efficiency.
 Here are some tips: